 Concordats — human rights — separation of church and state

 A concordat is a legal agreement between a country and the Vatican.
 It can set up a theological fiefdom where certain human rights do not apply—and where they can never again be reintroduced without the consent of the Catholic Church.
 This is why concordats represent a fundamental threat to both democracy and human rights.
-The Vatican finds many uses for its concordats: in May 2012 the Italian bishops said that their concordat excused them from having to report to the police suspected cases of child abuse by fellow priests.
+The Vatican finds many uses for its over 200 current concordats.
+In May 2012 the Italian bishops even said that their concordat excused them from having to report to the police suspected cases of child abuse by fellow priests.
 Concordat Watch is an online resource containing dozens of concordat translations, (most appearing in English for the first time), as well as related documents, general background articles and expert commentary.

 What are concordats?
 Concordats are international treaties with the Vatican that may range from granting little more than diplomatic recognition to a legally binding commitment to observe key aspects of Vatican doctrine and to have taxpayers subsidise the Church.
 Because the state may be put under pressure to enforce these Vatican policies, Concordat Watch also includes material on church-state separation.
 In other words, it treats political, but not religious secularism.
 As the Armenian author Sevan Nisanyan said, “I am not in the habit of discussing religious belief. ...[It] only becomes fair game when it tries to impose itself by force or by legal subterfuge.”